kaitai-io/kaitai_struct/README.md

 access?

-Kaitai Struct tries to make this job easier — you only have to describe binary format once and then everybody can use it from their programming languages — cross-language, cross-platform.
+Kaitai Struct tries to make this job easier — you only have to describe the binary format once and then everybody can use it from their programming languages — cross-language, cross-platform.

 Kaitai Struct includes a growing collection of format descriptions,